cfinke/Inline-Preview/readme.txt

 1. An example of Inline Preview in action.

 == Changelog ==

+= 4 =
+* A better method for seamlessly reloading the preview frame.
+* Keep the preview iframe the same relative size when the window is resized.

 = 3 =
 * Seamless reloading (and auto-reloading) of the preview frame.